How bone marrow donation works

 Recovery

-- Expect 3 to 7 days of soreness in the lower back and hip area, similar to a hard workout.
+- Expect soreness in the lower back and hip area, similar to a hard workout.

-- Most donors return to desk work within 2 to 3 days.
+- Most donors return to work, school, and regular activities within 2 to 7 days.

 - Your marrow regenerates fully within about 4 to 6 weeks.